jacobrosenfeld/ytdlp-self-hosted/README.md

 ## Authentication

-This application includes **basic HTTP authentication** for security.
+This application includes **session-based authentication** for security.
 You **MUST** configure authentication before deploying to a server.

 ### Required Authentication Setup